The odds you can't get on the show and not be the boss are like winning the lottery.

 (Editor's note: Our PR firm helps corporations and their CEOs/leaders get on TV and bosses get on TV shows like Undercover Boss.
-We are unable to help employees nominate their companies for Undercover Boss.
-CEOs and marketing/PR chiefs should call us if they'd like to be on the show.)
+We are don't help employees nominate their companies for Undercover Boss.
+Only top leaders and their head of marketing/PR should contact us if they'd like to do a casting interview for the show.)

 Recently, we received a call in our office from the casting coordinators of CBS’ hit show Undercover Boss.
 She found us through our blog (which means we’re doing good things as far as search engine optimization), and she noticed that we have some amazing clients.
 She suggested our clients participate in the show.

 Here’s the lowdown I got on how companies get on Undercover Boss:

 First, there is a casting interview by phone with the vice president of casting and talent relations as well as a supervising casting producer.
 The first step is to make sure the company being featured is agreeable to the basic expectations/minimum requirements that CBS has for the Undercover Boss format.

 The company must have about 1,000 employees – preferably more.

 The company must earn about $250 million in revenue.
 Larger is preferred.

 The participating undercover boss must be at the C-level or near it.
 Higher-ranking bosses are preferred.